 The amount lent to any given person or organisation is usually limited by the collateral they can provide, and their ability to repay the loan.
 The larger the business loan, the more security required, and the greater the repayments need to be.
 Lenders will look at your assets and liabilities (As a fall back or supporting security) as well as the assets of the business.
 They will then consider the debt servicing ability of the business and any other outside income you can introduce or debt you are currently servicing.

-Security: The banks are risk adverse now and it is very difficult, but not impossible, to get a loan without security.
+SECURITY: The banks are risk adverse now and it is very difficult, but not impossible, to get a loan without security.
 Your home is a good place to start and the banks will generally lend up to 80% of its value, commercial property lending ranges from 50% to 70% depending on the property offered.

-Debt servicing: If you are in a start-up business or can’t provide historical trading figures you will find the banks unwilling to help you.
+DEBT SERVICING: If you are in a start-up business or can’t provide historical trading figures you will find the banks unwilling to help you.

-Experience: You should always provide your CV.
+EXPERIENCE: You should always provide your Curriculum Vitae (CV)

-Credit History: Have you got a clear credit record?
+CREDIT HISTORY: Have you got a clear credit record?

-Business plan:You should have prepared one of these and be prepared to talk through it if you get a chance to discuss it with a banker who can approve your loan.
+BUSINESS PLAN:You should have prepared a Business Plan, and be ready to talk through it, if you get a chance to discuss it with a banker who can approve your loan.